Beauty

 1. Prep your feet

-“Fill your basin or tub with warm water and add the Epsom salt and essential oils of your choice,” says Bautista.
+"Fill your basin or tub with warm water and add the Epsom salt and essential oils," says Bautista.
 Epsom salt helps freshen up odorous feet—a must if you sweat a lot.
 As a guideline, she recommends using 1 tbsp if using a basin or 1 cup if using a bathtub.

-Bautista recommends trying tea tree oil for its antiseptic properties, chamomile as an anti-inflammatory or eucalyptus to relieve aches and pains.
-“Soak for 3-5 minutes to allow for your calluses to soften.”
+When it comes to essential oils, Bautista recommends tea tree oil for its antiseptic properties, chamomile as an anti-inflammatory or eucalyptus to relieve aches and pains.
+"Soak for three to five minutes to allow for your calluses to soften."

 2. Get rid of rough skin

-“Exfoliating is a perfect way to remove dead skin, provide moisture and smooth out the bottoms of your feet,” says Bautista.
-“Focus on the heels and balls of your feet and [any other] trouble areas.
-Also don’t forget in-between your toes!”
-After, apply your favourite foot cream or body butter.
+"Exfoliating is a perfect way to remove dead skin dead skin and smooth out the bottoms of your feet," says Bautista.
+"Focus on the heels and balls of your feet and [any] trouble areas.
+Also don’t forget in between your toes!"
+After exfoliation, apply your favourite foot cream or body butter.

-A foot mask can do wonders for flaky, tired feet.
-“To combat dry heels, look for one with moisturizing ingredients like shea butter, cocoa butter, coconut oil or olive oil.”
-If you’re going to incorporate the foot mask into your pedi, Bautista recommends using it after you remove your calluses and before putting on polish.
+A foot mask can also do wonders for flaky, tired feet.
+"To combat dry heels, look for one with moisturizing ingredients like shea butter, cocoa butter, coconut oil or olive oil."
+If you’re going to incorporate the foot mask into your pedi, Bautista recommends using it after you remove your calluses and before applying polish.

 3. Cut and shape your toenails

-“Cut down your nails and shape them to your liking,” says Bautista.
-“Consider cutting toe nails straight across and softening out the edges using your nail file to avoid developing in-grown nails.”
-After you’ve trimmed the nails, apply a little bit of cuticle oil on and around your nails.
+"Cut down your nails and shape them to your liking," says Bautista.
+"Consider cutting toe nails straight across and softening out the edges using your nail file to avoid developing in-grown nails."
+Don't cut too short to avoid injuring the nail beds.

 4. Prep your toenails for nail polish